 Images of Alocasia Stingray

-These plants like slightly higher humidity levels than many other plants.
-You may need to raise the humidity levels in a room artificially by placing the plant in a humidity tray with pebbles or use a humidifier.
+Alocasias love bright bathrooms because they like slightly higher humidity levels than many other plants.
+You may need to raise the humidity levels in a room artificially using a humidifier or it will eventually die.

 Feed with a diluted balanced fertilizer from spring every 2 weeks and stop at the end of August then start again at the beginning of spring.